Additional information

 Size |

 Pur sang is French for ‘thoroughbred’.
-The label evolved from Didier Dagueneau’s frustration at how often wine writers were referencing the fact that he used a horse to till some of the vineyards.
+The label evolved from Didier Dagueneau’s frustration at how often wine writers referenced the fact he used a horse to till some of the vineyards.
 The first iteration of the label was a photographic representation of a horsehide rug!

-This is rightly considered one of Dagueneau’s superstars—although, in truth, all his wines are superstars of the appellation.
-It comes from a densely planted, 30-year-old vineyard in Saint-Laurent-l’Abbaye called La Folie (the madness).
+This is rightly considered one of Dagueneau’s superstars—although, in truth, all his wines are superstars.
+It comes from a densely planted, 30-year-old vineyard in Saint-Laurent-l’Abbaye called La Folie (madness).
 It’s hidden between two parcels of woodland about five kilometres north of Saint-Andelain.
-The vineyard is named for the local farmers, who thought Didier Dagueneau was mad when he purchased the land.
-It was not a vineyard at the time and was full of huge boulders.
+Local farmers thought Didier Dagueneau was mad when he purchased the land; it was not a vineyard at the time and was full of huge boulders.

-It turns out that Didier had done his homework; La Folie was a historical Pouilly vineyard with very interesting soil—a vein of pure flint and silica-rich clay sometimes called chaille roulées—and its gently sloping, south/south-east exposure made it potentially one of Pouilly’s finest plots.
+It turns out Didier had done his homework.
+La Folie was a historical Pouilly vineyard with very interesting soil—a vein of pure flint and silica-rich clay sometimes called chailles roulées—and its gently sloping, south/southeast exposure made it potentially one of Pouilly’s finest plots.
+This site not only ended up being the birthplace of Pur Sang but also the source of the ultra-rare Astéroïde cuvée, which is made from 18 rows of ungrafted vines.

 Producer | |